What happens in counseling?

 How do I make an appointment?

 To arrange an initial appointment, call our office at

 502.272.8480.
 Let us know that you want to arrange a first-time

 appointment for personal counseling.
 We will speak with you briefly to

 assess your basic concerns and match you with a counselor.
-If preferred,

 How long does a session last?

 A typical session is around 50 minutes.
 If this seems too

 long or short for you and what is happening in your life, we can always

 on you and your needs.
 You are under no obligation to continue, but